webrecorder/specs/wacz-ipfs/latest/index.md

 ### Uncompressed vs GZIP Records

 WARC records are often individually gzip-ed when stored to reduce disk usage.
-Unfortunately, this limits the amount of deduplication that is possible, as gzipped data is not easily lend itself to deduplication.
+Unfortunately, this limits the amount of deduplication that is possible, as gzipped data does not easily lend itself to deduplication.

 Gzipped records can only be split at the WARC record boundaries.